Revature-Salesforce-Training/curriculum/readme.md

 >QC is seperate from the rest of our evaluations.
 But still very important!
 It's how we can make sure you are interview ready!

+### Camera/Zoom Policy

+Our clients expect candidates that are fully present.
+While we are working from home, this means being engaged with our cameras turned on.
+With that said, here are the expectations surrounding Cameras and Zoom during training:

+* You will not be required to have your camera on at all times.
+(Camera fatigue is real)
+* I will require you to have cameras on when I ask.
+* Cameras should always be on during:
+  * QC
+  * While taking quizzes
+  * 1-on-1 meetings
+  * Any time another Revature employee comes in to give a presentation.(Unless they specify otherwise)
+  * During project presentations

+### Attendance Policy

+Your trainer tracks attendance daily.
+Some things to note:

+* If you think you will be absent or tardy, just let me know with ideally 24 hours notice if possible.
+* If I excuse your tardiness or absence, then it will not count against you.
+* Excessive unexcused tardiness or absences will have consequences up to and including release from the program.

 ### Best ways to contact me?

 Either my email: ethan.wilson@revature.com